sandra-calvo/smarthomes/README.md

 <img src="/images/flow24.png" width="60%" height="60%">

 You will need to do some editing.
-Double click on the blue IBM Iot node and click on the pen icon.
+Double click on the blue IBM IoT node and click on the pen icon.

 <img src="/images/iot1.png" width="40%" height="40%">